Download these free star charts and Moon map and start stargazing!

 Southern Hemisphere version with charts designed for observers in midsouthern latitudes such as Australia, southern Africa, and parts of South America.

-These charts show the constellations, but not the positions of the Moon and planets, which are always changing.
+These charts show the constellations for beginners in astronomy, but not the positions of the Moon and planets, which are always changing.
 If you plan to distribute the current bimonthly sky chart to friends, family members, or the public for use during a star party, we recommend that you manually mark and label the positions of the bright naked-eye planets.
 You can find them on the current month's sky chart in Sky & Telescope magazine or by using our Interactive Sky Chart.

 Thanks, and clear skies!